systemd/mkosi/mkosi.md

 : Set the image's hostname to the specified name.

+`--without-unified-kernel-images`

+: If specified, mkosi does not build unified kernel images and instead installs kernels with a separate initrd and boot loader config to the efi or bootloader partition.

 `--no-chown`

 : By default, if `mkosi` is run inside a `sudo` environment all